Solar diverter vs heat pump hot water: making the right choice for Perth homes

 - You have space for the outdoor unit

-- Requires a separate plumbing loop on the roof
+- A separate plumbing loop running across the roof

-- Can't redirect excess capacity elsewhere on cloudy days
+- No way to redirect the extra capacity elsewhere on a cloudy day

-- STCs are lower than for heat pumps in most configurations
+- Lower STC value than heat pump systems in most configurations

 Calculate your savings